austinmama/vsrx/firewalls.md

 {:download: .download}

 # Work with firewalls
-The IBM Cloud Juniper vSRX Firewall uses the concept of security zones, where each vSRX interface is mapped to a "zone".
+The IBM Cloud Juniper vSRX uses the concept of security zones, where each vSRX interface is mapped to a "zone".

 Policies are used to allow/block traffic between these defined zones, and the rules defined here are stateful.
 In the IBM Cloud, a vSRX is designed to have four different security zones: